-The 2019-2020 influenza vaccines are officially available as of October 15, though some pharmacies already have them in stock.
 The only one recommended for both infants and children is Vaxigrip Tetra.
 InfluVac Tetra is available for children 3 years of age and older.
+The American nasal vaccine is now available, but there

 Please note that if you make a "shot visit," for up to two children, the time allotted and the fee are both one-half the normal visit.
 Please make a full visit for 3 and more children/parents.
 This can't be done online, but via the secretaries.